 Burning devices may only be extinguished with permissible methods (like powder or CO2 extinguishers)!
+Never use water or aqueous solutions for extinguishing!

 Do not open the device.
 The unit contains no user-serviceable components for replacement (such as bulbs or fuses).
 The replacement of components, in particular batteries, may only be carried out by the manufacturer or persons authorized by him.